EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/cart-section.md

-For example, you might need to attach event listeners to elements inside the [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) container each time when it is update, because Liquid Ajax Cart replaces its HTML with a new one on each re-render.
+For example, you might need to attach event listeners to elements inside the [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) container each time when it is updated, because Liquid Ajax Cart replaces its HTML with a new one on each re-render.

 {% include v2/content/sections-event-code-example.html %}